 The improved trail visitor experience is expected to lead to more use and awareness of the regional trail system.
 The public response to the signs that we've already installed has been very positive.

 We now have over 500 signs installed on over 20 miles of regional trails throughout the Metro area.
-Trails with Intertwine signs include: Fanno Creek Trail, Rock Creek Trail, Tualatin River Greenway Trail, Trolley Trail and Westside Trail.
+Trails with Intertwine signs include: Fanno Creek Trail, Rock Creek Trail, Tualatin River Greenway Trail, Trolley Trail, Westside Trail, Ice Age Tonquin Trail, Scouters Mountain Trail and Cedar Creek Trail.

 Updated Intertwine Signs Guidelines now available